Community Involvement Opportunity

 Alligators

-This time of year we are apt to see more activity from the indigenous fauna of the state ... as waters recede, flora dries dry out (with current drought conditions) ... and it's mating season.
-As such, the alligators in the community may be moving from pond to pond, and occasionally make their way into yards.
-If you happen to see an alligator that does not appear to be afraid of poeple, is in a yard or someplace other than a pond or wetland/conservation area, or otherwise poses a potential threat, please contact your District Manager - the CDD has a permit through FWC with a trapper and works directly with him.
+At certain times of year we are apt to see more activity from the indigenous fauna of the state ... as waters recede, flora dries dry out (due to drought conditions) ... and when it's mating season.
+At such times, the alligators in the community may be moving from pond to pond, and occasionally make their way into yard.
+If you happen to see an alligator that does not appear to be afraid of poeple, is in a yard or someplace other than a pond or wetland/conservation area, or otherwise poses a potential threat, you may report a nuisance alligator to the District Manager - the CDD has a permit through FWC with a trapper and works directly with him.
 Please note: through this permit, the CDD does not need to coordinate with FWC on granting property access - we deal directly with the trapper.

-If you see someone breaking the law (e.g. feeding alligators or any other wildlife, taunting or interacting in any way with them, fishing in the ponds without a license, etc.), contact FWC's Law Enforcement Branch, at 863-648-3200.
+4) It is illegal to feed alligators (F.S.
+372.667(1) - this is the most common reason wildlife lose their natural fear of humans and approach residents, thus becoming a nuisance.
+Feeding wildlife is considered a Level Two violation under s.
+372.83.
+If you see someone breaking the law (e.g. feeding alligators or any other wildlife, taunting or interacting in any way with them, fishing in the ponds without a license, etc.), contact FWC's Law Enforcement Branch, at 863-648-3200 or 888-404-FWCC (3922).
+Cell phone users can reach them at #FWC, depending on the service provider.

-if you see a nuisance alligator, contact the District Manager.
+If you encounter a nuisance alligator, Report it to the District Manager.

 Thank you,